unboundedsystems/adapt/docs/tutorial_concepts/05_connect.md

 One of the strengths of a system like Adapt is that it can dynamically create and destroy a complete set of new infrastructure resources, like you might do for a test environment.
 But if we create a new Postgres instance on the fly for each test, how will the Node.js service know how to connect to the database?

-The `<Postgres>` component solves this problem by providing an **instance method** called `connectEnv` that returns all the information needed to connect to itself, in the form of a set of environment variables in the format that a typical Postgres client can consume.

-You can see more information about the `connectEnv` instance method in the [Postgres component API documentation](../api/cloud/cloud.postgres.postgres.md).
+The `<NodeService>` component solves this by [accepting a prop](../api/cloud/cloud.nodejs.nodeserviceprops) called `connectTo` that identifies other components that `<NodeService>` will connect to.

 ## Handles

-In order to call a method for a particular instance of a component, we need a way to identify which instance of which component we're talking about.
+To identify which component that `<NodeService>` should connect to, we use a **handle**, which is just a reference to a specific component instance.
-In Adapt, every instance of a component has a unique handle that identifies that instance.
+In Adapt, every instance of a component is associated with a unique handle that identifies that instance.
-A **handle** is simply a reference to a specific component instance.

 A new handle is created each time you call the `handle` function from the Adapt API.
 Let's create a handle for referring to the `<Postgres>` instance and store it in the variable `pg`.
-Add this line as the first line inside the `App` function:
+Add this line as the first line inside the `App` function component:
 ```tsx
     const pg = handle();
 ```